pac4j/pac4j/documentation/docs/clients/cas.md

 The [`CasRestFormClient`](https://github.com/pac4j/pac4j/blob/master/pac4j-cas/src/main/java/org/pac4j/cas/client/rest/CasRestFormClient.java) and [`CasRestBasicAuthClient`](https://github.com/pac4j/pac4j/blob/master/pac4j-cas/src/main/java/org/pac4j/cas/client/rest/CasRestBasicAuthClient.java) are direct clients which can be used to interact with the REST API of a CAS server:

-- if the username / password of the user are sent via basic authentication, the `CasRestBasicAuthClient` will get them and validate them via the CAS REST API
+- if the username/password of the user are sent via basic authentication, the `CasRestBasicAuthClient` will get them and validate them via the CAS REST API
 - if the credentials are sent via form parameters, the `CasRestFormClient` will receive them and validate them via the CAS REST API.

 **Example:**